 PHILIPPINES WATERFALLS ON CAMIGUIN ISLAND

-Katibawasan Falls in Camiguin is one of the tallest waterfalls in the Philippines.
-At a whopping 70 meters tall, this is one waterfall you definitely want to add to your list of Philippines waterfalls to visit.
+Katibawasan Falls in Camiguin is one of the tallest waterfalls on Camiguin At a whopping 70 meters tall, this is one waterfall you definitely want to add to your list.

 Katibawasan Falls is located in Mambajao on Camiguin Island and it’s approximately a 20-minute drive to reach the falls from the main town.
 The entrance fee at Katibawasan Falls is 50 pesos.